-Serviced Notifier Messages
+Serviced Notifier messages

-The VoiceXML Interpreter Server services the Notifier messages described in this section.
+The VoiceXML Interpreter Server services the Notifier messages as described in the following table.

 Notifier Message Description eVoiceXMLRequest_InitiateSessionURL Handles a request to process the VoiceXML document at a specified URL. eVoiceXMLRequest_InitiateSessionDocument Handles a request to process the VoiceXML document in a specified string.